Oise-Aisne American Cemetery Plot E

-The Oise-Aisne American Cemetery Plot E is the fifth plot at the Oise-Aisne American Cemetery and Memorial, an American military cemetery in northern France that comprises four main burial plots (i.e., A, B, C and D) containing the remains of 6,012 service personnel, all of whom died during World War I.
+The Oise-Aisne American Cemetery Plot E is the fifth plot at the Oise-Aisne American Cemetery and Memorial, an American military cemetery in northern France, which currently contains the remains of 94 American military prisoners, all of whom were executed by hanging or firing squad under military authority for crimes committed during or shortly after World War II.
+Oise-Aisne American Cemetery and Memorial has four main burial plots (A, B, C and D) containing the remains of 6,013 service personnel, all of whom died decades earlier during World War I.

-Plot E is approximately 100 meters away from the main cemetery and is a separate, hidden section which currently contains the remains of 94 American military prisoners, all of whom were executed by hanging or firing squad under military authority for crimes committed during or shortly after World War II.
-Their victims were 26 fellow American soldiers (all murdered) and 71 British, French, German, Italian, Polish and Algerian civilians (both male and female) who were raped or murdered.
+Description

-In total, the US Army executed 98 servicemen following general courts martial for murder or rape in the European Theatre of Operations during the Second World War.
+The United States Army executed 98 servicemen following general courts martial for murder or rape in the European Theatre of Operations during the Second World War.
 The remains of these servicemen were originally buried near the site of their executions, which took place in countries as far apart as England, France, Belgium, Germany, Italy and Algeria.
-In 1949, the remains of these men were re-interred in Plot E, a private section specifically built to hold what the Graves Registration referred to as "the dishonored dead"; per standard practice, all had been dishonorably discharged from the US Army the day before their executions.
+In 1949, the remains of these men were re-interred in France at the Oise-Aisne American Cemetery and Memorial in Plot E, a private section specifically built to hold what the Graves Registration Service referred to as "the dishonored dead"; per standard practice, all had been dishonorably discharged from the US Army the day before their executions.

+The victims of those interred in Plot E were 26 fellow American soldiers (all murdered) and 71 British, French, German, Italian, Polish and Algerian civilians (both male and female) who were raped or murdered.